Employee benefits for Millennials: what’s really going to attract young workers?

 For all of their concerns, their immediate health is often not something most young workers think to consider yet.
 However, many Millennials are in the stage of their life where embedding good health habits and taking care of their wellbeing is important.
 Attracting Millennials with robust preventative elements (such as vaccinations, gym memberships, nutritional advice) and explaining their benefits can go a long way in presenting them with the view that you care about your employees.

 The downside to being a generation bombarded with various media and distractions every minute of the day means that anything that takes a long time can be a turn off.
 When it comes to building your employee benefits for Millennials, ensure the benefits and services are easy to use.
 This can be as simple as using health providers with wide networks and direct billing, to selecting services that use gamification to engage consumers in otherwise tedious matters.

 If possible, you can hook Millennials in by allowing them to personalize the employee benefits you offer.
 This doesn’t mean creating a new package for every employee; attracting Millennials can be as easy as providing a package of main benefits (such as health insurance) to all employees, and then giving staff the option to pick additional coverage (such as increased dental, extra days off, or personal development tuition support).
 Providing employees with new options at certain milestones can also be a good way of securing long-term commitment and loyalty.

 Getting help with employee benefits for Millennials

 Maybe your business is getting ready for a significant change in the makeup of your employees, or you’re an HR expert looking to get one up on your competitors when searching for new talent.
-When it comes to attracting Millennials, the best decision you’ll make will be to engage with an experienced employee benefits specialist.
+When it comes to attracting Millennials, the best decision you’ll make will be to engage with an experienced employee benefits broker.
 Our team are constantly reviewing and redesigning the employment packages of many professional clients, helping them to find the best benefits solutions for their current and future staff.